A sharpened Strichartz inequality for the wave equation: Notation and preliminaries

 Moreover, for each $J\ge 1$ the following Pythagorean expansions hold for $n\to \infty$:

 and

 \end{thm}

-We introduce now the Penrose transformation; see \cite{Pen64}.
+We introduce now the Penrose transform; see \cite{Pen64}.
 We do this for general spatial dimension $d\ge 2$.
-The Penrose transformation is a map $\Pcal$ of $\R^{1+d}$ onto a bounded region $\Pcal (\R^{1+d})$ of the Lorentzian manifold $\R\times \SSS^d$.
+The Penrose transform is a map $\Pcal$ of $\R^{1+d}$ onto a bounded region $\Pcal (\R^{1+d})$ of the Lorentzian manifold $\R\times \SSS^d$.
 Adopting the notation of H\"ormander \cite[Appendix A.4]{Hor97} we parameterize

 by the polar coordinates